How to Claim the Personal Property of Someone Who Has Died: Affidavit Procedure for Small Estates

 Mail it via certified mail, return receipt requested.
 Keep a copy of the return receipt when you get it back.

 Deliver the affidavit, along with a copy of the decedent's death certificate, to the person(s) or organization(s) (like the bank where the decedent's account is) holding the property or owing the debt you are claiming.
-If the property is a vehicle, send the affidavit to the person holding the title.
-They should then turn property or payment over to you, and (where appropriate), they should have a new certificate of ownership and/or license registration issued in your name upon showing the transfer of ownership.
+If the property is a vehicle, send the person holding the title the affidavit.
+They should then turn property or payment over to you, and (where appropriate) they should have a new certificate of ownership and/or license registration issued in your name upon showing the transfer of ownership.
 Get the decedent's death certificate from the county health department.
 (There will be a small charge.)
 After 30 days you can get a death certificate from the Center for Health Statistics of the Washington State Department of Health.
-Call them at (360) 753-5936 or write to P.O.
+Call them at (360) 753-5936 or write P.O.
 Box 7814, Olympia, WA 98504-7814.

 This publication provides general information concerning your rights and responsibilities.
 It is not intended as a substitute for specific legal advice.